ncatlab/nlab-content/pages/7/7/0/0/10077/content.md

 ### Virtual duoidal categories

-A **virtual duoidal category** is a pseudomonoid in the 2-category of [[multicategories]].
+A **virtual duoidal category** is a pseudomonoid in the 2-category of [[multicategories]] (called **monoidal multicategories** in Appendix B of [López Franco & Vasilakopoulou](#FrancoVasilakopoulou)).
 That is, it is a multicategory with a monoidal structure $(C,\star,J)$: the $\diamond$-monoidal structure is replaced by the multicategory structure.
 Since every monoidal category can be regarded as a [[representable multicategory]], and multicategory functors correspond exactly to lax monoidal functors, duoidal categories can be identified with virtual duoidal categories in which the multicategory structure is representable.

 In particular, note that $J$ in a virtual duoidal category is a functor of multicategories $1\to C$, i.e. precisely a [[monoid]] in the multicategory $C$.
 As part of this monoid structure it has a unit map $()\to J$; we say that the virtual duoidal category $C$ is **normal** if this map exhibits $J$ as a unit object for the multicategory structure.